 Day 2: Seafood Market & Cooking Class

-- In the morning, head to the seafront fish market home to the freshest catches of the day.
-See the many varieties of Mediterranean fish caught off the coast, and learn about how to choose the best fresh fish for every menu.
+- Following breakfast, meet your chef for a tour of the fish market.
+Discover the many varieties of Mediterranean fish caught off the coast, and learn how to choose the best fresh fish which will be used in the cooking class.

-- Lunch on your own.
-Suggestion: Try the street foods available at the marketplace- such as arancini, fried rice balls, suppli’, fried potato and mozzarella, and more.
-Though perhaps not the most health-conscious options, they are a traditional treat, and certainly something to try.
+- Explore the market, do some shopping and stop for lunch on your own.
+Suggestion: Try the street foods available at the marketplace – such as arancini, fried rice balls and suppli’, fried potato and mozzarella.

-- After your Cooking Class tour the quaint city of Siracusa with your personal guide.
+- After your cooking class, tour the quaint city of Siracusa with our English-speaking guide.

 Day 3: Check Out & Departure